Oslandia/osm-data-classification/README.md

 **Note**: if you want another name for your data directory, you'll be able to specify the name thanks to the `--datarep` luigi option.

 ### The limits of the data pipeline

-The data pipeline processing is handle by [luigi](http://luigi.readthedocs.io/).
-It's very useful because it can build a dependencies graph of your different processing tasks (it's a DAG) and launch them in parallel when it's possible.
+The data pipeline processing is handled by [Luigi](http://luigi.readthedocs.io/), which can build a direct acyclic dependency graph of your different processing tasks and launch them in parallel when it's possible.

 These tasks yield output files (CSV, JSON, hdf5, png).
 Some files such as `all-changesets-by-user.csv` and `all-editors-by-user.csv` needed for some tasks